-Red paint is made of red ochre, the oldest known naturally occurring pigment in the world.
+As Smithsonian Magazine first reported, red paint is made of red ochre, the oldest known naturally occurring pigment in the world.
 It’s the primary substance found in the creation of cave art, was used in early religious ceremonies, and beautified both ancient pottery and human skin when implemented to administer early tattoos.

 Red ochre contains hydrated ferric — or iron oxide, a compound of oxygen and iron — which also makes up that orange/red rust you’ll see on some iron and steel fixtures.
 Because iron and oxygen are both abundant elements found in Earth’s crust and atmosphere, red ochre can be found in large amounts all over the world, which has allowed for the easy creation and low cost of red paint more than any other color.